 Do Your Own Research at Home

-It is actually very easy to examine whether your ubiquinol softgel contains ubiquinol or whether the contents have been oxidized to become ubiquinone.
+Since ubiquinol is by nature unstable, it can be a a good idea to examine whether your ubiquinol softgel contains ubiquinol or whether the content has been oxidized to become ubiquinone.
 Ubiquinone is a yellow substance, whereas the ubiquinol antioxidant form is a white substance prior to oxidation.
 Poke a hole in your ubiquinol softgel and squeeze out the contents on a napkin or plate.
 If it is yellow, it has been oxidized inside the softgel and thereby converted to ubiquinone.
 If it is white it is true to the declared ubiquinol contents as declared by the manufacturer.